pachiclana/aimharderbot/README.md

 ```
 Explanation about the fields:

 `-v`: this parameter binds a folder from the host machine to another folder in the container.
-This is used access the rolling logs.
+It is used to access the rolling logs and being able to debug in case of error.

 `email`: self-explanatory